katerinanavab/webdocs/docs/unit03/proj301.md

 #### Bonus Challenges
 - Add a **carousel** to showcase images or testimonials.
+- Add a responsive **navigation bar** at the top of your website using Bootstrap's navbar component.
+Ensure links scroll to the corresponding sections of the page.
 - Use Bootstrap's **scrollspy** to highlight the current section in the navbar as users scroll.
 - Experiment with more Bootstrap components like alerts or badges.